TAKE THE VIRTUAL TOUR

 Click the FBI Dillinger Wanted Poster to visit the FBI Dillinger web page

 Besides being an accomplished artist (especially in watercolor, which he taught at John Herron Art Institute in Indianapolis), Mooresville native Paul Hadley (1880-1971) designed the Indiana State Flag (submitted, 1916; adopted, 1917).
 The library has many of Hadley’s original paintings on display in the grand hall.
 The MPL Indiana Room also has many items in its collection about him (click here for a bibliography, biographical information, photos, and more).
-Read more about this quiet, fascinating gentleman in our “treasure trove” blog and our “flash from your past” flashcard, as well as in his biography, The Indiana State Flag: Its Designer (Biography of Paul Hadley with Anthology of his Paintings), by Becky Hardin (1976) (PART ONE and PART TWO).
+Read more about this quiet, fascinating gentleman (and his paintings) in our “treasure trove” blog, our Cauli Le Chat blog, and our “flash from your past” flashcard, as well as in his biography, The Indiana State Flag: Its Designer (Biography of Paul Hadley with Anthology of his Paintings), by Becky Hardin (1976) (PART ONE and PART TWO).
 There are also digital versions of biographical articles published in Traces and Indiana magazines (see links under the header “TREASURE TROVE” below).